akka/akka/akka-docs/src/main/paradox/stream/stream-dynamic.md

 Java
 :   @@snip [HubDocTest.java](/akka-docs/src/test/java/jdocs/stream/HubDocTest.java) { #partition-hub-stateful }

-Note that it is a factory of a function to to be able to hold stateful variables that are unique for each materialization. @java[In this example the `partitioner` function is implemented as a class to be able to hold the mutable variable.
+Note that it is a factory of a function to be able to hold stateful variables that are unique for each materialization. @java[In this example the `partitioner` function is implemented as a class to be able to hold the mutable variable.
 A new instance of `RoundRobin` is created for each materialization of the hub.]